 The output should be connected.
 This means Slave instance has successfully connected to Master Jenkins via JNLP agent.

-Inorder to ensure that the agent remains connected then you need to run above mentioned command via
+In order to ensure that the agent remains connected then you need to run the above-mentioned command via

 jenkins user and with

-nohup utility which will run this process in backgroud.
+nohup utility which will run this process in background.

 Now you’ve successfully setup a Jenkins Slave which will be up all the time no matter what and where all the task will be executed which were triggered on Master Jenkins server.